gonzalodiez/FinancialAdvisorChatbot/README.md

 The most significant contribution of etl.ipynb is its role in generating the Chroma database used by the chatbot app.
 The Chroma database is a foundational component that enables efficient document retrieval and text-based interactions.
 It contains the preprocessed and structured textual content of financial documents, making it a critical asset for the chatbot's real-time responses.

-For the purpose of expediting demonstration and development, we have initially configured etl.ipynb to work with a subset of 3 documents.
-However, please note that the functionality extends to working with a larger number of documents.
+For demo purposes, we have configured etl.ipynb to work with a subset of 3 documents.
+However, please note that the functionality extends to working with a larger number of documents (we used 1000).
 By adjusting the n_documents variable within the notebook, users can tailor the scope of the Chroma database according to their requirements.

 ## Usage & Interactions
 - Access the chatbot via the web interface (the default port defined in Docker is 8000).